 See Learn - Guides - Wicking Material - What to use as wick?

 What metal parts do I use in making Fire Props?Did you know?
 Some metals heat up very quickly under a flame and can become a greater burn hazard.
-Others are brittle and can not take impacts, and some can give off toxic fumes.
+Others are brittle and can not take impact, and some can give off toxic fumes.
 These are things you should know for your safety!

 See Learn - Guides - Componentry - Best metal type for Fire Poi?